Breed Description of a Cavalier King Charles

 Trimming the Feet

 Cavalier King Charles Spaniels have fluffy, feathered fur on their feet, which is longer than on other parts of the coat.
-To prevent problems walking, the American Kennel Club allows for trimming of the hair between the pads of the underside of the feet, but nowhere else.
+To prevent problems walking, the American Kennel Club allows for trimming of the hair between the pads of the underside of the feet but nowhere else.
 Use electric clippers to shave away this fur, or have a professional groomer perform this service.
 Check the feet daily for any debris or tangles stuck in the fur on the top of the feet; brush these out with a slicker brush.
-If the nails need trimming, have a professional do it who knows how to avoid the risk of accidentally cutting the quick, causing bleeding and pain.
+If the nails need trimming, have a professional do it who knows how to avoid the risk of accidentally cutting the quickly, causing bleeding and pain.

 Clipping

 Clipping of the fur is not allowed for show purposes on the Cavalier King Charles Spaniel.
 If you don't plan on showing your dog, you can have the coat clipped to a puppy cut, which shortens the fur all over the body to about an inch in length.
-This makes grooming easier for this breed, but may also cause the fur to grow back thicker and more curly, requiring continued clipping of the coat in the future to keep it in check, according to the book, "Getting to Know Cavaliers: A Guide to Choosing and Owning a Cavalier King Charles Spaniel."
+This makes grooming easier for this breed but may also cause the fur to grow back thicker and more curly, requiring continued clipping of the coat in the future to keep it in check, according to the book, "Getting to Know Cavaliers: A Guide to Choosing and Owning a Cavalier King Charles Spaniel."

 Grooming Sessions